libondev/debugger-for-console/README.md

 Quickly create console debugging information for multiple languages.

+## BREAKING CHANGE
+Starting from 0.11.0, replace the placeholder variable with {VALUE} instead of $.

 ## Features
 1. Quickly create console debugging information for multiple languages.
 2. Support for custom debugging statements for different languages.